awsdocs/aws-cost-management-user-guide/doc_source/budgets-managing-costs.md

 + **RI utilization budgets** – Define a utilization threshold and receive alerts when your RI usage falls below that threshold\.
 This lets you see if your RIs are unused or under\-utilized\.
 + **RI coverage budgets** – Define a coverage threshold and receive alerts when the number of your instance hours that are covered by RIs fall below that threshold\.
 This lets you see how much of your instance usage is covered by a reservation\.

 You can create up to 20,000 budgets per standalone account or AWS Organizations master account\.
 Your first two budgets are free of charge\.
 Each additional budget costs $0\.02 per day\.
 You can set up optional notifications that warn you if you exceed, or are forecasted to exceed, your budgeted amount for cost or usage budgets or fall below your budgeted amount for RI budgets\.
 You can have notifications sent to an Amazon SNS topic, to an email address, or to both\.
 For more information, see [Creating an Amazon SNS Topic for Budget Notifications](budgets-sns-policy.md)\.
 AWS Free Tier usage alerts through AWS Budgets are provided for you and don't count toward your budget limits\.
+AWS provides budgets for informational purposes only\.
+You can't use budgets to stop or control other services\.

 If you use consolidated billing in an organization and you own the master account, you can use IAM policies to control access to budgets by member accounts\.
 By default, owners of member accounts can create their own budgets but can't create or edit budgets for other users\.
 You can use IAM to allow users in a member account to create, edit, delete, or read the budget for your master account\.
 Do this, for example, to allow another account to administer your budget\.
 For more information, see [Controlling Access](control-access-billing.md)\.
 For more information about AWS Organizations, see the [AWS Organizations User Guide](https://docs.aws.amazon.com/organizations/latest/userguide/)\.